forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: These scratch org snapshot commands are now beta and available to everyone; they were previously pilot and available to only certain customers:
+* NEW: These scratch org snapshot commands are now beta; they were previously pilot.

     * `org create snapshot`
     * `org delete snapshot`